-Initial margin (IM) is collected to cover potential changes in the value of each participant's position - the potential future exposure (PFE) - over an appropriate closeout period, in the event a participant holding the position defaults.
-IM is typically comprised of a "core" IM component, which is associated with market risk and "add-ons", which refers to margin designed to cover other risks (eg liquidity or concentration risk).
+Initial margin (IM) is collected to cover potential changes in the value of each participant's position - the potential future exposure (PFE) - over an appropriate closeout period, in the event that a participant holding the position defaults.
+IM typically comprises a "core" IM component, which is associated with market risk and "add-ons", which refers to margin designed to cover other risks (eg liquidity or concentration risk).
+Typically, it is possible to cover IM with both cash and non-cash collateral (often highly liquid assets such as sovereign bonds).

-- 3 Annex A summarises some of the key events in March 2020. - 4 At one point in March, the major US, European and UK equity indices had fallen over 30% below their recent peaks. - 5 While this report focuses on the liquidity effects of margin calls during the March 2020 market turmoil it must be acknowledged that margins were not the sole or predominant cause of the overall dash-for-cash.
-Other work by the FSB, IOSCO, central banks and others both concluded and ongoing examine liquidity pressures and potential liquidity reforms associated with other aspects of the global financial markets that experienced financial stress in March 2020. - Examples include central bank quantitative easing, lowering interest rates paid by the central bank on its own liabilities and buying more government bonds.
-Actions were taken by all central banks of the five largest economies: the Board of Governors of the Federal Reserve System; the European Central Bank; the People's Bank of China; the Bank of Japan; and the Bank of England. - 7 Examples include central banks and other authorities establishing loan programmes and even cash payments to household. - 8 Such as easing of regulatory requirements to extend credit to firms adversely affected by the crisis or supporting the debt security markets.
+- 5 Annex A summarises some of the key events in March 2020. - 6 At one point in March, the major US, European and UK equity indices had fallen over 30% below their recent peaks. - 7 While this report focuses on the liquidity effects of margin calls during the March 2020 market turmoil, it must be acknowledged that margins were not the sole or predominant cause of the overall dash-for-cash.
+Other work by the FSB, IOSCO, central banks and others - both concluded and ongoing - examine liquidity pressures and potential liquidity reforms associated with other aspects of the global financial markets that experienced financial stress in March 2020. - 8 Examples include central bank quantitative easing, reducing the interest rates paid by the central bank on its own liabilities, and buying more government bonds.
+Actions were taken by all central banks of the five largest economies: the Board of Governors of the Federal Reserve System, the ECB, the People's Bank of China, the Bank of Japan and the Bank of England. - 9 Examples include central banks and other authorities establishing loan programmes and even cash payments to households. - 10 Such as easing of regulatory requirements to extend credit to firms adversely affected by the crisis or supporting the debt security markets.